-- 1 Complete A Safe Space levels one and two training, if you haven't already done so. - A Safe Space level one and two can be completed by attending a face-to-face training or online. - Find out more about A Safe Space training here:
+- 1 Complete A Safe Space 14-17-year-olds, if you haven't already done so. - A Safe Space 14-17-year-olds can be completed by attending an e-learning course online. - Find out more about A Safe Space training here: Girlguiding.org.uk/asafespace under18s

-Girlguiding.org.uk/asafespace